 Diffuse Myocardial Fibrosis and Inflammation in Rheumatoid Arthritis: Insights From CMR T1 Mapping.

-Ntusi NA., Piechnik SK., Francis JM., Ferreira VM., Matthews PM., Robson MD., Wordsworth PB., Neubauer S., Karamitsos TD.
+Ntusi NAB., Piechnik SK., Francis JM., Ferreira VM., Matthews PM., Robson MD., Wordsworth PB., Neubauer S., Karamitsos TD.